gravelCompBio/GraphPattern2vec/README.md

 #### Dong, Y., Chawla, N. V., & Swami, A. (2017, August). metapath2vec: Scalable representation learning for heterogeneous networks.
 In Proceedings of the 23rd ACM SIGKDD international conference on knowledge discovery and data mining (pp. 135-144).

+------ TO DO fill out the rest of the documentaiton

 This section will describe utilizing the graphpattern2vec model and producing link-predictions with a knowledge graph